Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-3/problem_1.md

 }
 ```

 This is used to calculate the late fee for action movies.
-Go look for the unit test for this, and it's called "calculate_late_fees_movie_action".
+Look for the corresponding unit test.
+It's called "calculate_late_fees_movie_action".
 Use the logic in the test to figure out how the late fee is calculated for action movies.
+This one may feel like a bit detective work.
+Make a conjecture and try it in the code.